chimera-linux/cports/Packaging.md

 that other packages can depend on it.

 ELF files with a suffix starting with `.so` are considered for `so:` provides.
-Files with just `.so` suffix participate in this if they exist directly in `usr/lib` (as otherwise they may be e.g. plugins and we do not want to handle those).
+Files with just a `.so` suffix participate in this if they exist directly in `usr/lib` (as otherwise they may be e.g. plugins and we do not want to handle those).
 Versioned files (e.g. `.so.1`) can be located anywhere.
 If the version contains anything that is not a number, it is